Romani people: Contemporary issues

-In Europe, Roma are associated with poverty, high crime rates, and behavior that is considered antisocial or inappropriate by the rest of the European population.
-Partly for this reason, discrimination against the Roma has continued to be practiced to the present day, although efforts are being made to address it.
+In Europe, the Romani population are associated statistically and culturally with high poverty, high crime rates, and behavior that is considered antisocial or inappropriate by their neighbors.
+Anti-Roma discrimination continues,despite efforts to address such bigotry.

-Amnesty International reports continued to document instances of Antizigan discrimination during the late 20th century, particularly in Romania, Serbia, Slovakia, Hungary, Slovenia, and Kosovo.
-The European Union has recognized that discrimination against Roma must be addressed, and with the national Roma integration strategy they encourage member states to work towards greater Romani inclusion and upholding the rights of the Roma in the European Union.
+Amnesty International reported continued anti-Romani discrimination during the late 20th century, particularly in Romania, Serbia, Slovakia, Hungary, Slovenia, and Kosovo.
+The European Union issued the national Roma integration strategy to encourage member states to work towards greater Romani inclusion and uphold the rights of the Roma in the European Union.

-In eastern Europe, Romani children often attend Roma Special Schools, separate from non-Romani children; these schools tend to offer a lower quality of education than the traditional education options accessible by non-Romani children, putting the Romani children at an educational disadvantage.
+Romani children face significant disadvantages in education, including lower rates of school enrollment and higher dropout rates.
+Romani children are disproportionately placed in special education schools and often segregated from other children.
+Educational disparities are compounded by higher rates of poverty, housing insecurity, discrimination, and limited access to early childhood education.

-The Roma of Kosovo have been persecuted by ethnic Albanians since the end of the Kosovo War, and for the most part, much of the Romani community has been expelled.
+The Roma of Kosovo continued to be persecuted by ethnic Albanians after the Kosovo War, and much of the Romani community was expelled.

 Czechoslovakia carried out a policy of sterilization of Romani women, starting in 1973.
 The dissidents of the Charter 77 denounced it in 1977–78 as a genocide, but the practice continued through the Velvet Revolution of 1989.
-A 2005 report by the Czech Republic's independent ombudsman, Otakar Motejl, identified dozens of cases of coercive sterilization between 1979 and 2001, and called for criminal investigations and possible prosecution against several health care workers and administrators.
+A 2005 report identified dozens of cases of coercive sterilization between 1979 and 2001, and called for criminal investigations and possible prosecution against several health care workers and administrators.

-In 2008, following the rape and subsequent murder of an Italian woman in Rome at the hands of a young man from a local Romani encampment, the Italian government declared that Italy's Romani population represented a national security risk and it also declared that it was required to take swift action to address the emergenza nomadi (nomad emergency).
-Specifically, officials in the Italian government accused the Romanies of being responsible for rising crime rates in urban areas.
+In 2008, following the rape and subsequent murder of an Italian woman in Rome at the hands of a Romani man, the Italian government declared that Italy's Romani population represented a national security risk and declared that would address the emergenza nomadi (nomad emergency).
+Italian government officials accused the Romanies of responsibility for rising urban crime rates.

-The 2008 deaths of Cristina and Violetta Djeordsevic, two Romani children who drowned while Italian beach-goers remained unperturbed, brought international attention to the relationship between Italians and Roma.
+The 2008 deaths of Cristina and Violetta Djeordsevic, two Romani children who drowned while beach-goers ignored them, brought international attention to the relationship between ethnic Italians and Roma.
 Reviewing the situation in 2012, one Belgian magazine observed: